Guide To Utilize Certificate Manager on Windows 10 for Viewing Digital Certificates

 Step 8: Looking Over the Certificate Path

 The certificate Path helps to determine the root certificate authority.
 When you click on the Certification Path tab, it will show you a Chain of Trust.
-In addition, you can view the details of any certificate in the chain by selecting that certificate and then clicking on View Certificate.
+In addition, you can view the details of any certificate in the chain by selecting that certificate and then clicking View Certificate.

 Wrapping Up